 What is the tuition and cost of the program?

 The tuition for the 2015-2016 Academic Year has not yet been determined.
 Tuition for AY 14-15 is $54,131.
 Admitted students can expect tuition to be largely offset with significant merit-based scholarship support.
-Through the first three years of the program all admitted students received a merit-based scholarship worth at least half of the cost of tuition.
 Tuition includes the cost of all co-curricular activities and networking trips.
 Projecting the total cost of attendance will depend on choice of housing and transportation expenses.
 Claremont McKenna College fees are minimal.
 For planning purposes you should consider non-tuition expenses, including housing, to be approximately $15,000.

 Are there scholarships or financial aid available?